Sumansah07/ai-career-portal-prou/README.md

 ---

-**Note**: This is a capstone project demonstrating modern web development practices with AI integration.
+**Note**: This is a ai-career-portal-prou project demonstrating modern web development practices with AI integration.
 The project showcases full-stack development skills using the MERN stack with TypeScript and modern UI/UX design principles.